 If you are interested in working in the insurance industry and you like the idea of freelancing, you may want to pursue a career in independent claims adjusting.
 In this type of role, you will be contracted by third-party, independent adjusting (IA) firms to investigate damage claims for insurance companies.
-This is often done when those companies’ staff adjusters are overloaded, or when claimants are in remote locations affected by natural disasters such as fires, floods, tornadoes and hurricanes.
+This is often done when those companies’ staff adjusters are overloaded, or when claimants are in remote locations affected by

 In order to head down this career path, you need to know how to become an independent claims adjuster.
 And that’s what this article is all about.
 We have listed six key steps that will help you set the wheels in motion.

 In the United States, you need to be at least 18 years old, hold a valid driver’s license, own your own vehicle, be able to read and write fluently in English, and be able to move about freely to accomplish tasks in various environments.

 A majority of claims adjusters have a college degree.
 So, if you already have an associate, bachelor’s or master’s degree, you are in a good position to pursue work as an independent adjuster.
 College graduates who completed an insurance degree program are particularly attractive to potential employers.

 If you do not have a degree, you may want to consider earning one.
 This could help you stand out from non-college-educated job applicants.
 Yet, you should know that it’s also possible to become an independent adjuster with just a high school diploma or GED.
 This is especially true if you have previous work experience that helped you gain beneficial skills and knowledge.

 Degree or no degree: Ultimately, that decision is up to you.